 Samoza OS turns any physical environment into a programmable substrate.
 Here's how that changes industries.

 Today's factory floors are mazes of fixed zones and hardcoded safety perimeters.
 Samoza gives every square meter a programmable identity — so the floor reconfigures for new product lines, shift changes, and safety incidents through code, not construction.
-Robots, AGVs, and humans negotiate shared space through spatial governance, not collision avoidance hacks.

 Peak season hits and your warehouse layout is wrong.
 With Samoza, the floor is software: picking zones expand, staging areas shift, robot corridors reroute — all through spatial reconfiguration.
 No tape on the floor, no weekend rebuilds.
-Human pickers, autonomous robots, and forklifts share governed space with real-time right-of-way enforcement.

 Samoza Research is a deep-tech startup pioneering spatial operating systems — the foundational software layer that gives physical space a computational identity.